 How To Fix Android Device Manager Location Unavailable

-First of all, make sure your Android device is connected to internet either WiFi or Mobile Data.
+First of all, make sure your Android device is connected to the internet either WiFi or Mobile Data.
 If you have the chance to use WiFi then do it because your phone will proceed faster.

 The phone that you are currently using must have WiFi turned On and location set to “High Accuracy Mode” even though you may be using Mobile Data.
 To do this go to Settings > Locations > Mode > High Accuracy (select it)